AnthonyChen0921/Deck-CardOOP/Lab3/Readme.txt

 14: bet round Design

-For simplification, the first and second player will be big and small blind by default

-four functions:
-    bet(HoldEmState state)
-        - round before floop; small and big blind are automatically bet; raise must be 2 chips larger than maximumChip
-        - round after flop, raise must be 2 chips larger than maximumChip
-        - round after turn, raise must be 4 chips larger than maximumChip
-        - round after river, raise must be 4 chips larger than maximumChip
+We choose big blind randomly.
+Bet starts with the player next to bigblindInd.

 variable:

     HoldEmGame::status; player status, fold/check/gaming/
-    vector<bool> ifFolded; store if player i fold his cards

-    vector<int> scores; store the chips in each player hand, initialized as 60;
+    vector<bool> ifFolded; store if player i fold his cards vector<bool> ifAllIn; store if player is all in vector<int> scores; store the chips in each player hand, initialized as 60;
     vector<int> chipsInPot; keeps track of the current number of chips in the common "pot" of bets that have been made in previous betting rounds;
     vector<int> chipsCurrentRound; keeps track of how many chips each player has bet in the current round of betting;
     int currentRoundMaximumChip; store the maximum chip in current beting round int actedPlayer; store the number of players that makes an action; set as 0 at the beginning of each round or after one raised

-function:
+function bet():
     in each bet round,  while raise==0, loop over each player.
     For each player:
-        1. check if they have folded, if folded or all in, continue to nextplayer.
+        1. check if they have folded or all in, if folded or all in, continue to nextplayer.
         2. For round after flop, if currentRoundMaximumChip==0, ask if choose to check;
            if check, set ifFolded[i] as true; moved to next player, otherwise ask for action;
         3. Ask which action the player choose to do: